Live Updates arrow

 5. BRAVA for the East Hampshire Catchment

-A BRAVA assessment has been completed for each of the wastewater systems in the East Hampshire catchment that were flagged during the risk based catchment screening (RBCS).
-A risk assessment is completed for all 14 planning objectives.
+A BRAVA assessment has been completed for each of the wastewater systems in the East Hampshire River Basin that were flagged during the risk based catchment screening (RBCS).
+A risk assessment was completed for all 14 planning objectives.

 The output of the BRAVA shows:

-• the current risks and issues in each wastewater system within the East Hampshire Catchment.
-This provides a baseline from which we can assess future risks
+• the current risks and issues in each wastewater system within the East Hampshire River Basin – providing a baseline from which we can assess future risks

 • the future risks in 2030, 2035, 2045 and 2050 (where the methodology currently allows us to assess the future risks) so we can understand how the current risks may change without additional investment

-• a deterioration in the condition of our wastewater systems
+• a deterioration in the condition in our wastewater systems

 • climate change – including the increasing frequency and severity of droughts and storms